 “Canada is the second largest landmass, the first nation of hockey and the best part of North America.”

-What I find most interesting here–that is, once I’ve pushed back the bile from the tip of my throat–in comparison with the more recent Molson ad from 2013, is how most of these positive attributes of “Canadianness,” defined here in opposition to “America,” have all but lost their former currency.
+What I find interesting here–once I’ve pushed back the bile from the tip of my throat–when compared with the more recent Molson ad from 2013, is how most of these positive attributes of “Canadianness,” defined here in opposition to “America,” have all but lost their former currency.
 Given Canada’s role in the “war on terror,” its’ global pariah status on environmental issues, and its’ more recent shift toward federal “tough on crime” policies and stricter rules on immigration, the doxa represented by these earlier claims no longer holds much sway in the social imagination.

 For example, the myth of the “tolerant” Canadian has ties to certain Cold War developments, such as the peacekeeping policy initiatives of Prime Minister Lester B. Pearson and the “multicultural” policies of Pierre Elliott Trudeau.

-This may help to explain the shift in Molson’s patriotic ad campaigns from 2000 t0 2013, where myth-making in the interest of national identity has morphed from exalting certain concrete markers of “Canadianness” toward a rather vague and diffuse sense of affability and fun-loving eccentricity that is (presumably) meant to embody a much wider range of sensibilities–that is, if you’re young, drink beer, are (mostly) white, can afford to travel and, apparently, like to do things in mud and water.
+This may help to explain the shift in Molson’s patriotic ad campaigns from 2000 t0 2013, where myth-making in the interest of national identity has morphed from exalting certain concrete markers of “Canadianness” toward a rather vague and diffuse liberal individualism, where affability and eccentricity stand-in for a much wide range of sensibilities–that is, if you’re young, drink beer, are (mostly) white, can afford to travel and, apparently, like to do things in mud and water.

 Matt Sheedy is a PhD. candidate in religious studies at the University of Manitoba, Winnipeg, and associate editor of the Bulletin for the Study of Religion.
 His research interests include critical social theory, theories of secularism, ritual and myth, and social movements.
 His dissertation offers a critical look at Juergen Habermas’s theory of religion in the public sphere and he is also conducting research on myths, rituals and symbols in the Occupy Movement, which includes fieldwork at Occupy Winnipeg.